HALL OF FAME

 Not common in North Wales, our record on 6th July 2017 was the first one in almost 20 years.
 There are only 14 records in North Wales.

-A chance find on 19th July 2020 on the spare bedroom window during the day, a new species to North Wales.
+Another chance find, on the outside od the spare bedroom window during the day of 19th July 2020, a new species to North Wales.

 Recorded on the 16th May 2017 in the garden and was the first time this species had been recorded in Flintshire.
 (Recorded subsequently too)